SCER-utv/ML-SDCC-queue-architecture-latest/readme-new.md

 # Distributed Random Forest on AWS

 This project implements a **Cloud-Native** architecture for the distributed training and inference of Machine Learning models (Random Forest).
 Based on the **Master-Worker** pattern, the system leverages AWS managed services (SQS, S3, EC2 Auto Scaling) to ensure horizontal scalability, fault tolerance, and optimized memory management (Zero-Waste RAM) on large-scale datasets.

+*Project developed for the Distributed Systems and Cloud Computing course.*

 ---